darko-mesaros/bedrust/README.md

 ## Configuration files

-There are two important configuration files that ship with **bedrust**:
+There is one important configuration file that ship with **bedrust**:

 - `bedrust_config.ron` - stores configuration parameters related to the application itself.
-- `model_config.ron` - stores configuration parameters related to the LLMs.
-Things like max tokens, temperature, top_p, top_k, etc.

 They *need* to be in your `$HOME/.config/bedrust/` directory.
 The application will warn you if they do not exist, and fail to run.
 You can create them automatically by running `bedrust --init`